wanhuz/bookstack-google-sheets-integration/README.md

 - Mobile horizontal touch scrolling may feel awkward inside the iframe.
 - The hack relies on position: fixed for fullscreen behavior, which can conflict with some custom Bookstack themes or plugins.
+- Does not work with Bookstack dark mode.
+Possible to do, but I don't feel like implementing it.
+- Right panel option to delete, copy and other operation is hidden by Google Sheet.
+Currently, there is no easy way to delete page except to remove iframe and delete it normally.
+Might fix this later.

 ## License